 The Battle of the Bridge

 Can a football match be considered a true classic if it doesn’t have its own Wikipedia page?
 Probably not, so it’s a minor shame that the May 2016 encounter between Chelsea and Tottenham gets only a paragraph on a bigger entry about the wider rivalry between these two clubs.
-Because make no mistake, this game, half a decade old on Sunday, has a strong claim for being one of, if not *the* greatest match in Premier League history.
+Because make no mistake, this game has a strong claim for being one of, if not *the* greatest match in Premier League history.
 It had decisive impact on the overall season, it had excellent goals, and it had the sort of low-level air of menace found in an impromptu game between sworn enemies in a suburban pub car park.
 There are those, both at the time and subsequently, who would turn up their noses and moralise a game that descends into wild aggression, but what is football if not 150 years of grudge and mockery?

-London is an odd football city in that it has six or seven large clubs but only one European Cup win.
+London is an odd football city in that it has six or seven large clubs but only two European Cup wins.
 It has mismatched rivalries too, with a sort of scalene triangulation of bristling intensity connecting Chelsea, Tottenham and West Ham.
 Chelsea started the Premier League era with half as many league titles as Spurs and right now have three times as many.
 That’s important, to them.
 As it would be to any of us.
 Accumulate the numbers, celebrate the wins.

 Back in early 2016, Chelsea were only on five titles to Tottenham’s antique two, but the north London side had spent much of 2015-16 markedly improving under Mauricio Pochettino.
 And, in a season where most of the Premier League’s usual challengers had taken a gap year, it was down to Tottenham, seemingly, to prevent Leicester City winning their first title and closing the gap on Spurs to one.
 Leicester’s 1-0 win at White Hart Lane in early January was one of a series of statement wins, but Pochettino’s team then won six in a row.